Oku-Code/void-linux-guide/void-setup-guide.md

 - **Note**: if you dont know how your disk is assigned use `lsblk` command to know it.
 - You need create the `UEFI partition` and the `main partition`, with cfdisk command you can do it.
 - Change the code to efi partition to `ef00`, and write the changes to the disk.
+- Also if you have a gpt label, instead install the `gptfdisk` using the `xbps-install -Sy gptfdisk` to use gdisk or cgdisk to perform operations on your disks.

 #### Creating the filesystems: